-Anglo-Saxon tribes of Britain.
+Bellesman is a name whose history is connected to the ancient Anglo-Saxon tribes of Britain.
 The name is derived from when the Bellesman family once lived in the parish of Belchamp in the county of Essex having derived from the Old English elements bel, which means fair, and champ, which means field.

 Early Origins of the Bellesman family

 The surname Bellesman was first found in Essex, where Belchamp-Otton "derives the adjunct to its name from an ancient possessor called Otton, or Otho, who held it in the reign of Henry II., and whose descendant, Otho Fitz-William, was sheriff of Essex and Hertfordshire for several successive years. "

 Belchamp St. Paul's and Belchamp-Walter are also parishes in Essex.
 In Saxon times, they were collectively known as Bylcham c.
 940. They was also two listing for the parishes in the Domesday Book of 1086: Belcham and Belcamp.

 Early History of the Bellesman family